Mr. Saturday Night (musical)

-Mr. Saturday Night is a stage musical with music by Jason Robert Brown, lyrics by Amanda Green, and a book by Billy Crystal, Lowell Ganz, and Babaloo Mandel, based on the 1992 film.
+Mr. Saturday Night is a musical with music by Jason Robert Brown, lyrics by Amanda Green, and a book by Billy Crystal, Lowell Ganz, and Babaloo Mandel, based on the 1992 film.
 The musical follows comedian Buddy Young, Jr, decades past his prime, as he attempts a second chance at fame and his family.
 It premiered at Barrington Stage Company in October 2021.
-The musical moved to Broadway opening on April 27, 2022 at the Nederlander Theatre.
+The musical moved to Broadway opening on April 27, 2022, at the Nederlander Theatre.

+The Broadway production received positive reviews by critics, praising the book and music of the musical, being nominated for five Tony Awards, including for Best Musical.
+The performances of Billy Crystal and Shoshana Bean were positively reviewed, and the two were nominated for Tony Awards.
+The show's cast recording received a nomination for a Grammy Award for Best Musical Theater Album.

 Production history

 The musical had its world premiere at Barrington Stage Company on October 22, 2021, for a limited run until October 30.

 The production began previews on Broadway at the Nederlander Theatre on March 29, 2022, prior to officially opening on April 27.
 On July 17, 2022, the production announced its closing for September 4, 2022, after 28 previews and 116 performances.